-Introduction to Computer Science (Dual-Enrollment)
+Fundamental Concepts of Computer Science (Dual-Enrollment) (Spring)

-Grade 9-12 | 1 Credit | Prerequisite: Algebra I (Recommended)
+Grade 10-12 | 1/2 Credit | Prerequisite: Algebra I /Introduction to Computer Science (Recommended)

-This course is the first of three in a Computer Science program.
-In this course students will use visual, block-based programming and text-based programming with languages such as Python to create apps and develop websites, and learn how to make computers work together to put their design into practice.
+This course is the second of three in a Computer Science program.
+In this course students will use text-based programming with languages such as Python to create apps and develop websites, and learn how to make computers work together to put their design into practice.
 Students will also learn and apply computational thinking practices, and collaborate just as computing professionals do to create products that address topics and solve problems.
 3 college credits are available through Clinton Community College.